mcpate/exercises/README.md

-# exercises
+# Exercises

-Solutions to "Exercises for Programmers" by Brian P. Hogan
+This repo contins solutions to "Exercises for Programmers" by Brian P. Hogan